The 2000 Food Safety Conference Europe

 ~~~

 These annual conferences offer myriad opportunities for delegates from across the industry to network with their peers.
 I have met such interesting people over the years.
 Every year the conference brings in great speakers and 2020 is no different.
 I am particularly interested in Dr Leon Mol, Director, Product Safety and Social Compliance at Ahold Delhaize, the world-leading food retailer based in the Netherlands.
-The (global) scope of the business' activities includes product safety, social compliance, animal welfare and sustainability of animal and plant related products, cocoa, tea and coffee.
-If you live in the US you might be familiar with their online Peapod grocery delivery service from Stop & Shop.
-Hannaford, a supermarket chain based in Scarborough, Maine, Food Lion which operates supermarkets in 10 states of the Mid-Atlantic and Southeastern United States, or Giant, an American supermarket chain with 169 stores and 159 full service pharmacies located in Delaware, Maryland, Pennsylvania, Virginia, New Jersey, and Washington, D.C.

 Unlike when I was much younger, I try to plan a week's vacation around the one day conference.
 Instead of jumping on a plane to attend a conference and then return the day it ends, I like to relax a bit after the conference, often meeting with other attendees for networking after the conference is over.
 Last year I lost my reading glasses during the conference and had to buy an over the counter pair just to get by.
 This year I plan on taking along an extra pair bought at my favorite online store that offers an excellent choice of what I consider are the best glasses at the best prices.